 - Stratify the material.

 - Prevent pegging.

 - Prevent blinding.

 - Separate the material into two or more fractions.

+- Transport the material to provide the screen its carrying capacity!

 Carrying Capacity...the amount of material a screening machine can carry over the decks before the momentum of the screen body is overcome by the weight of the material.